 Along with a legitimate concern for economic matters, health matters also rank high.
-Most residents of Dekhi Village (92 per cent) feel that they now enjoy better access and quality of health services.
-However, about one-third (35 per cent) of interviewees said they did not know the criteria for reimbursement of medical costs, and 43 per cent thought the cost of insurance was now higher than when they lived in their previous home.
+Most villagers in Dekhi Village (92 percent) feel that they now enjoy better access and quality of health services.
+However, about one-third (35 percent) of interviewees said they did not know the criteria for reimbursement of medical costs, and 43 percent thought the cost of insurance was now higher than when they lived in their previous home.
 This has led to some concern and even dispute, as the economics of health care can affect many other aspects of life as well.
-This situation has most likely arisen from the fact that explanations about health care and insurance were given by the health department in Chinese only, even though 70 per cent of the villagers speak only Tibetan (that is, less than one-third can speak both Tibetan and Chinese).
+This situation most likely has arisen from the fact that explanations about health care and insurance were given by the health bureau in Chinese only, even though 70 percent of the villagers speak only Tibetan (that is, less than one-third can speak both Tibetan and Chinese).